codewpf/servo-legal/support.md

   A: Make sure you're connected to the internet and that your credentials are correct.
 If the issue persists, please email us with the exact error message you see.

   **Q: How do I delete my account?**
-  A: Open Servo → Profile → **Delete Account**.
+  A: Open Servo → Profile → About Servo → Account → **Delete Account**.
 This deletes your account and signs you out.
 If you cannot access the App, email **alex.pengfei.wang@gmail.com** from the address linked to your account with the subject **Account deletion request**.

   ---